 This tiny, inviting space with sparkling glass shelves in the middle of The Plateau area invites chocoholics to peer into the open kitchen to watch the creation of luscious chocolate treats.
 Chloé and her friendly staff love talking about their creations and it's easy to see why.
 Chloé creates ten distinct ganache centers including but not limited to passionfruit, anise, raspberries, and Earl Grey tea, all smothered in Valrhona chocolate.
 The salted caramels and chocolate-covered marshmallows are good too.
 Since 2003 Montrealers have been sipping her sumptuous hot chocolate and sampling confections straight from France from this locally and internationally acclaimed chocolate shop.

 Recommended for Best Shopping because: Chloé is a chocolate legend in a city filled with competition.

 Sherel's expert tip: If possible shop here during the week as the tiny shop gets crowded on the weekends.

-Recommended for Best Shopping because: The Jean-Talon Market is a true Montreal staple, serving Montrealers since 1934.
+Recommended for Best Shopping because: The Jean-Talon Market is a true Montreal staple offering quality products since 1934.

-Sherel's expert tip: Go as early in the day as possible and park underground for the best parking experience.
+Sherel's expert tip: Go as early in the day as possible and park underground, cycling and public transport are good options too.